 2. Individual Information

-Personal information is also collected from individuals who use our Services to interact with, or donate to, organisations.
+Personal information is also collected from individuals and Donors who use our Services to interact with, or donate to, organisations.
 We call this information ‘Individual Information.’

 We collect and process Individual Information as a Data Controller (for GDPR purposes).